Conifer cone: Sciadopityaceae

-Taxaceae and Cephalotaxaceae cones
+Taxaceae and Cephalotaxaceae

 Members of the yew family and the closely related Cephalotaxaceae have the most highly modified cones of any conifer.
 There is only one scale in the female cone, with a single poisonous ovule.
 The scale develops into a soft, brightly coloured sweet, juicy, berry-like aril which partly encloses the deadly seed.
 The seed alone is poisonous.
 The whole 'berry' with the seed is eaten by birds, which digest the sugar-rich scale and pass the hard seed undamaged in their droppings, so dispersing the seed far from the parent plant.

-Welwitschiaceae cones
+Welwitschiaceae

-Welwitschia is unique cone-bearing plant is not considered a conifer, but belongs in the Order Welwitschiales.
-Welwitschia mirabilis is often called a living fossil and is the only species in its genus, which is the only genus in its family, which is the only family in its Order.
+Welwitschia is unique cone-bearing plant is not considered a conifer but belongs in the order Welwitschiales.
+Welwitschia mirabilis is often called a living fossil and is the only species in its genus, which is the only genus in its family, which is the only family in its order.
 The male cones are on male plants, and female cones on female plants.
 After emergence of the two cotyledons, it sets only two more leaves.
-Those two leaves then continue to grow longer from their base, much like fingernails.
-This allows it great drought tolerance, which is likely why it has survived in the desert of Namibia, while all other representatives from its order are now extinct.
+Those two leaves then continue to grow longer from their base.
+This allows it great drought tolerance, which is likely why it has survived in the desert of Namibia, while all other representatives from its order are extinct.